aha-app/aha-services/docs/github_issues.md

-This one-way integration allows you to push your features and requirements in Aha! into Github as issues.
+This two-way integration allows you to push your features and requirements in Aha! into Github as issues and get status updates back.

 ## Features